• About

 • Festival De Flores y Jardines – A symphony of vibrant hues will imbue life into the Botanical Garden at Chapultepec and the neighboring Polanco district during this festival that showcases contests of floral mastery and design.
 Amidst the meticulously crafted arrangements, a riot of colors and creativity will flourish, painting a sensory masterpiece that captivates visitors.

-See also Best Rooftop Bars in Mexico City
+See also Where to Stay in Mexico City in 2025

 semana santa in mexico